-Research suggests that many people who suffer from Charles Bonnet syndrome do not consult their doctor out of fear of being diagnosed with a mental illness or disorders such as dementia.
+The primary symptoms of Charles Bonnet syndrome include significant vision loss (usually but not always), visual hallucinations, no control over the hallucinations, and a realization that the hallucinations are not real.
+Research suggests that many people with Charles Bonnet syndrome do not consult their doctors for fear of being diagnosed with a mental illness or disorder, such as dementia.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
-If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.
+If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.